 Critique

-The article tells us that, Scrum enables us to effectively collaborate among multiple teams and team members who are working on complex projects (Kevin et al.,2010).
+The article tells us that, Scrum enables us to effectively collaborate among multiple teams and team members who are working on complex projects [Kevin et al.,2010].
 Typically a sprint review meetings happen to ensure the developers are in the right direction as a team.
 While the Agile method encourages accountability and taking ownership of specific requirements, there is a chance that the team members end up working in silos.
 Additionally, since the sprints are time-boxed, stories are delivered continuously.
 While it helps project stakeholders to visually see the items delivered, there are measures taken to ensure the team moves together towards the goal.
 Scrum way of building the projects is faster and effective.

 Product backlogs are the major part of the Scrum method.
 The product owners discuss the stories with the stakeholders and that helps in prioritizing the stories.